estervandeput/portfolio/README.md

 ### 1. Wedding Industry in the Bay Area
 #### Course: Business Analysis with Structured Data
-In this course, students analyze complex business scenarios and create data models using SQL.
+This course taught me how to  analyze complex business scenarios and create data models using SQL.

 #### Project Description
 The "Wedding Industry in the Bay Area" project explores the competitive wedding services market, focusing on the relationship between price and customer satisfaction.
 The data analysis uses SQL and Python to uncover insights that help understand the factors driving customer satisfaction.